gperezsorto/clay-county/README.md

 ### Front-end

 A front-end framework is not necessary for a project of this scope.
 The needs of this project can easily be met using vanilla JavaScript and potentially using an HTML canvas.

+## Challenges

+### Mapping regions of the rasterized map images

+In order to generate an interactive map, we must map out the regions that are referenced in the data.
+This poses a challenge because there is no way to programmatically generate the regions due to either the imperfections of the maps themselves or geographical abnormalities within region.
+In other words, the regions are not perfect grid blocks that can be created with a nested for loop.

+Another challenge is that the images are rasterized and may be rendered at different resolutions depending on the device the app is viewed on.
+So we cannot map the regions based on pixel locations, they must be mapped using some sort of relative scale such as percentage.

+#### Solution

+One solution I have come up with is to create a tool that allows us to interpret the data and click the outer bounds of the region within the map returning the mappings in a JSON format.
+These mappings could either be stored directly in the front-end code or within their own table in the database that is pulled at the time of render.

+### Data handling

+With the sample amount of data we were given, we could realistically put the entirety of the data in the front-end in the form of an array of objects.
+But this method would not scale well at all, loading times would quickly go through the roof.
+So we will certainly pull the data from the database per needed request.
+We should then cache the data in local storage.